RyanDaDeng/laravel-google-recaptcha-v3/README.md

 Note: all actions should be registered in googlerecaptchav3 config file in 'setting' section.

+You can also customise your own template under googlerecaptchav3 folder.

 #### Validation Class (Only support Laravel >= 5.5)